 - January 11, 2020

 Our UUFRC Book Discussion Group is a great way to read some fiction or nonfiction that you might not choose on your own.
 I’ve learned so much from the interesting talks we’ve had on a wide range of topics.
-Just look at our line-up for the beginning of this year…there are so many great books!
+Just look at our line-up for this year…there are so many great books!

 We meet in the back lounge on the first Monday of each month at 7:30 pm.
 Everyone is welcome.
 Most of our titles are available at Kepler’s with a 20% discount.